vmware-archive/clicks/README.md

 Change Log
 ----------

-.next
+0.1.0
-- everything is new
+- first release, everything is new